12 Information Technology Stocks Moving In Wednesday's Pre-Market Session - Benzinga

 Gainers

-- Cipher Mining CIFR stock increased by 16.27% to $2.0.
-The market value of their outstanding shares is at $494.5 million.
-As per the press release, Q1 earnings came out yesterday.
+- DLocal DLO stock moved upwards by 13.14% to $21.78.
+The market value of their outstanding shares is at $6.4 billion.
+As per the news, the Q1 earnings report came out yesterday.

 Losers

-- Ondas Holdings ONDS shares fell 15.23% to $4.9.
-The market value of their outstanding shares is at $200.8 million.
-As per the press release, Q1 earnings came out today.
+- My Size MYSZ shares declined by 8.38% to $0.24.
+The market value of their outstanding shares is at $6.1 million.
+As per the press release, Q1 earnings came out 3 days ago.

-- Ichor Hldgs ICHR stock decreased by 9.23% to $26.47.
-The market value of their outstanding shares is at $757.6 million.
-As per the news, the Q1 earnings report came out yesterday.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.